 Ketamine is a medical anesthetic that provides some hallucinogenic effects.
-It is most often administered as a part of medical anaesthesia for medical or dental surgery and in general pediatric sedation.
+It is most often used as an anesthetic, but doctors also administer it as a treatment for depression.

 As a Schedule III controlled substance, ketamine has a high potential for abuse.
-People that abuse ketamine report euphoria and pleasant, dissociative hallucinations.
+People who abuse ketamine report euphoria and dissociative hallucinations.

 Ketamine became a popular club drug because it gives a short psychedelic experience — between a half-hour and an hour — unlike PCP or LSD, which last much longer.